ih-hira/DesignPatterns/README.md

   - A design pattern is an approach to thinking about software design that incorporates the experience of developers who've had similar problems.
   - A design pattern is usually expressed by a defination and a class diagram.

+# Design Principle

+* Program to an interface, not an implementation.
+* Encapsulate what varies.
+* Favor composition over Inheritance.
+* The open-closed principle.

 # List of Tutorials
 Strategy Pattern:
 * [Strategy Pattern - Wikipedia](https://en.wikipedia.org/wiki/Strategy_pattern)